puppetlabs/puppet-specifications/language/templates.md

 * `inline_epp()` provides access to the local calling scope's variables unless an (optional) hash of variable name/value entries is given in which case these are used **instead** of having access to the local scope variables.
-* The `epp` function does not provide access to the calling scope's variables.
+* The `epp` function does not provide access to the calling scope's variables via short name references (unless the calling scope is also the top-scope).
 * If a template declares parameters that require a value to be given, these must be given in the name/value hash.